 - Leave enough room to move.

-Just making measurements is, in fact, only half the success.
+Just making measurements is, in fact, only half of the process.
 It is also important to analyze how much space will be left around the bed and make sure that the bed itself does not engulf the entire room.
-Leaving 25-30 inches of space on each side is optimal.
+Leaving 25–30 inches of space on each side is considered optimal.

-Don’t forget about the nightstands.
+Now, don’t forget about the nightstands.
 Their size impacts the amount of space around the bed too.
-Note that you should also have a gap of at least 2 inches between the bed and the nightstand in order to separate the furnishing.
+Note that you should also have a gap of at least 2 inches between the bed and the nightstand to separate the furnishing.

-Now, if you get a one-piece California King bed, you must also consider how you will bring it into the room.
-Mattresses of such width cannot go through a narrow staircase.
-Plus, they are usually rather heavy, so you might want to use the help of friends or relatives.
-If it’s not possible, then again, consider buying a split California King mattress.
+Now, if you get a one-piece California King bed, you should also consider how you will bring it into the room.
+Mattresses of such width cannot always fit through narrow staircases.
+Plus, they are usually rather heavy, so you might want to use the help of friends, relatives, or removalists.
+If it’s not possible, then consider buying a split California King mattress instead.

 - Be sure to read the terms of the trial period and return policy.

-Sometimes you buy a mattress, sleep on it for a few weeks, and start realizing that this isn’t exactly what you wanted.
+Sometimes you buy a mattress, sleep on it for a few weeks, only to realize that it isn’t exactly what you wanted.

-Today, most mattress companies that sell online offer you a trial period during which you can return your new mattress and get a full refund if you’re not completely satisfied.
+Today, most online mattress companies offer a trial period during which you can return your new mattress and get a full refund if you’re not completely satisfied.

-Each of them provides different conditions (3), which is why it’s important to get familiar with the terms offered by the particular company you are considering.
+Each mattress company provides slightly different conditions (3), which is why it’s important to get familiar with the terms offered by the particular company you are considering.

 Note that after the trial period is over, you can return a mattress or get it replaced only if it happens to be defective.
 This is called a warranty.
-Similarly to trials and returns, it comes with certain rules and limitations, so reading how it works is a good idea too.
+Similar to trials and returns, a warranty also comes with particular rules and limitations, so it’s worth reading and understanding how it works.